interrobot/interrobot-plugin/readme.md

             await exampleResultHandler(result, titleWords);
         }
     );
-    // call for html presentation of titleWords with processing complete await this.report(titleWords);
+    // call for HTML presentation of titleWords with processing complete await this.report(titleWords);
 }
 ```